 - Murray Branch - 5.4 miles

-The equestrian camping area adjacent to the horse trailer parking area consists of 15 campsites, a 33-stall barn (nine stalls are 5'x10' and 23 stalls are 10'10) and a washhouse with hot showers and flush toilets.
+The equestrian camping area adjacent to the horse trailer parking area consists of 15 campsites, a 33-stall barn (nine stalls are 5 feet by 10 feet and 24 stalls are 10 feet by 10 feet) and a washhouse with hot showers and flush toilets.

 Campers without reservations must confirm site availability with park staff before occupying a site.
 Only campers with horses can stay at the equestrian campsites.
 Proof of a negative equine infectious anemia (Coggins) test is required for horses using the barn.